 Suboxone is a medication used to treat opiate dependence that contains buprenorphine and naloxone.

-Suboxone withdrawal can last for as long as a month, and symptoms can include:
+Suboxone withdrawal symptoms can last for as long as a month and may include:

 - Digestive distress

 While Suboxone can be an effective drug to aid in recovery from opiate dependence, it is often a drug that is taken for long periods of time after the user has stopped taking other addictive opioids.
 Despite its effectiveness, Suboxone can also be addictive.
 As a partial opioid agonist, Suboxone produces similar withdrawal effects to other opioids if it is quit “cold turkey.”

 The symptoms can vary in severity and duration, depending on how long users have been taking Suboxone, as well as the dosage of the drug.